 If you notice damages within your electric wiring, never assume that it could be minor damage.
 It could be a serious thing that needs urgent attention.
 Check if wires have frayed ends or visible marks like bites.
 Pests could have caused this.

 It would be best to call your electrician

 to inspect the wiring and fix the issue.
 If left unattended, the damages may increase, and this exposes you to a higher electrical risk.

 Flickering lights are also a common sign of faulty wiring.
 They happen because of incompatible and low-quality wiring, old and faulty connections.
 If you notice a sudden change in your bulbs, know that something is wrong with the wiring.

 Change the bulbs and see if it works.
-If it doesn’t work, call a professional immediately to inspect and determine the leading cause of the flickering lights.
+If it doesn’t work, call a professional immediately.
+They will check it out and determine the leading cause of the flickering lights.

-When your sockets start becoming discolored over time, know that something is wrong with your wiring.
+When your sockets become discolored over time, something is wrong with your wiring.
 The heat becomes intense, causing the sockets to discolor and burn in the long run.

 Sometimes, you may feel too much heat from the outlet that could also come with a smell.
 As the outlet heats further, it causes more damages that could be a hazard.